mihai1git/GenerativeAIWeatherPlanner/README.md

 - Use AspectJ and AWS Powertools-logging to trace the execution of methods in local and cloud environments
 - Use Velocity framework templates, deployed in S3, to build Generative AI prompt and HTML page (src/main/resources)
 - Rate Based Authorization: requests for one Lambda are allowed based on requests rate to that Lambda (e.g. 10 requests/day); not authorized HTTP requests receive code 429
+- Programatically use the JSON output of Bedrock because it is very deterministic in structure, but not in message (stochastic)
+- Amazon Titan Text LLM does not connect externally to get data, and the recommendations are based only on input set of data (it is not an agentic system)